Darth-Tech/samwise-cli/docs/samwise_checkForUpdates.md

 ### Options

 ```
   -d, --depth int                Folder depth to search for modules in.
 Give -1 for a full directory extraction.
       --git-repo string          Git Repository to check module dependencies on. (default "g")
   -h, --help                     help for checkForUpdates
   -i, --ignore stringArray       Directories to ignore when searching for the One Ring(modules and their sources. (default [.git,.idea])
   -o, --output string            Output format.
 Supports "csv" and "json".
 Default value is csv. (default "csv")
+  -f, --output-filename string   Output file name. (default "module_report")
   -p, --path string              The path for directory containing terraform code to extract modules from. (default ".")
 ```

 ### Options inherited from parent commands